Favorite Self-Care Rituals

 Between tight deadlines at work and social obligations, it can be hard to schedule time for yourself.
 Any type of self-care routine can quickly fall to the bottom of your list of priorities.
 But it turns out that doing even the smallest actions of self-care are an important part of maintaining a healthy lifestyle.

-Everyone’s routine can look different, but here are some of our favorite self-care rituals that we like to implement each day.
+Everyone’s routine can look different, but here are some of my favorite self-care rituals that I like to implement each day!

 Do restorative yoga.